 The main communication line between your gut and brain is the vagus nerve… but immune pathways, the hypothalamic-pituitary-adrenal (HPA) axis, and metabolites produces by the gut microbiome (e.g neurotransmitters such as GABA, acetylcholine, adrenaline) also play a role in shaping the gut-brain axis.

-The gut microbiome is the 10-100 trillions of different bacteria, yeast, protozoa, viruses, and other creatures that reside in the intestinal tract (mostly in the colon or large intestine).
+The gut microbiome is the 10-100 trillions of different bactera, yeast, protozoa, viruses, and other creatures that reside in the intestinal tract (mostly in the colon or large intestine).

-“Why are there so many creatures inside my gut?“… you ask.
+“So why are there so many creatures inside my gut?” you then ask.

 Well, simply put, it’s because they eat the leftovers!